imbforge/NGSpipe2go/README.md

 ## DNAampliconseq_MPS pipeline

 This pipeline performs multiplexed protein stability (MPS) profiling of DNA amplicon-seq data as described in the [publication](https://www.sciencedirect.com/science/article/pii/S1097276518302363) of Kats I, Khmelinskii A, Kschonsak M, Huber F, Knieß RA, Bartosik A, Knop M (2018). *Mapping Degradation Signals and Pathways in a Eukaryotic N-terminome.* Mol Cell.
 2018 May 3;70(3):488-501.e5. doi: 10.1016/j.molcel.2018.03.033.
 It is designed as alternative or addition to the [CombinatorialProfiler](https://github.com/ilia-kats/CombinatorialProfiler) tool allowing for flexible amplicon design and UMI-deduplication.
-Barcode extraction and UMI deduplication is implemented using [UMI-tools](https://umi-tools.readthedocs.io/en/latest/index.html).
-The downstream processing of the count data to calculate protein stabilty indicies is analogous to CombinatorialProfiler.
+UMI deduplication and extraction of the variable region of the amplicon is implemented using [UMI-tools](https://umi-tools.readthedocs.io/en/latest/index.html).
+The variable region of interest is referred to as cell barcode within the UMI-tools regular expression describing the amplicon structure.
+The downstream processing of the count data like background subtraction and calculation of protein stabilty indicies (PSI) is analogous to CombinatorialProfiler.
 All processing steps are illustrated in the pipeline [flowchart](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1#G1Z44xRviBaLQYeuWo4pYM1tH6W63oMt6h).

 ### The pipeline includes

-- FastQC and MultiQC for rawdata quality control
+- FastQC for rawdata quality control.
+- optional adapter trimming with Cutadapt.
-- read pair assembly with PEAR
+- read pair assembly with PEAR.
 - extract UMI-sequences and cell barcodes with UMI-tools extract.
 Barcodes and UMIs are attached to the read names.
 Definition of the required regular expressions is explained [here](https://umi-tools.readthedocs.io/en/latest/reference/extract.html#barcode-extraction).
 - optionally, generate custom whitelist for filtering and correction of cell barcodes according to the observed barcode (and UMI) distribution.
-- deduplication of PCR duplicates by UMI-sequences using UMI-tools
+- deduplication of PCR duplicates by UMI-sequences using UMI-tools.
+- optional sample demultiplexing by 2nd barcode sequence (as in "amplicon3" experimental design).
-- barcode counting with UMI-tools count_tab (or awk depending on experiment design)
+- barcode counting with UMI-tools count_tab (or awk depending on experiment design).
+- remove background noise by fitting a Gaussian mixture model to each sample and subtract the mean of the background distribution.
-- calculate protein stability indices (PSI) for sample fractions coming from the different signal intensity bins
+- calculate protein stability indices (with and without background subtraction) for sample fractions coming from the different signal intensity bins.

 ### Implemented experiment designs